brandongraves08/ecobee_learning/readme.md

 ## Overview

 The Ecobee Learning Integration is a custom component for Home Assistant that provides advanced monitoring and analysis of your Ecobee thermostat's performance.
-This integration tracks AC runtime, learns from historical data, and alerts you to anomalous behavior, helping you optimize your HVAC system's efficiency and catch potential issues early.
+This integration tracks AC runtime, learns from historical data, alerts you to anomalous behavior, and calculates the efficiency of temperature changes, helping you optimize your HVAC system's efficiency and catch potential issues early.

 ## Features